HC200ok/vue2-text-annotation/README.md

 # vue-sequence-labeling-box

-> A component for sequence labeling developed via Vue2
+> A vue2 component for sequence labeling

 ### Concept